streamlit/docs/content/library/get-started/installation/use-python-environments.md

 ---
-title: Installation
+title: Use Python environments
 slug: /library/get-started/installation/use-python-environments
 ---

-# Install Streamlit
+# Use Python environments

 This page will walk you through creating an environment with `venv` and installing Streamlit with `pip`.